 Vein disease is something most people just see on really long infomercials trying to sell some product to get rid of it.
 Lotions, lasers, clinics, they’ll try to sell it all in either the most mundane voice-over or by someone who is way too excited about it.
 Varicose veins, Spider veins, and reticular veins- what’s the difference?
 How do you know if you have it or not?
 What can be practically done about it?

 Types of Vascular Diseases

-Probably the more known of vein disease is varicose veins.
+Probably the more known vein disease is varicose veins.
 Typically, they are shown as the thick, wavy veins that protrude out of the skin.
-However, that is not the only form that it comes in; swelling, discoloration of skin and ulcers may appear.
-Symptoms can include heaviness in the legs, itching or burning, lower leg swelling and night cramps.
+However, that is not the only form that it comes in; swelling, discoloration of skin, and ulcers may appear.
+Symptoms can include heaviness in the legs, itching or burning, lower leg swelling, and night cramps.

 Reticular veins are short, wavy lines of the vein that can be seen on the skin.
 This type seems to be almost like the beginning stage for the other two however it does not have the same symptoms and is more cosmetic.
 But where did all this information come from?

 The Vein Company website lays it all out in a very user-friendly format.
 They explain the difference between each disease with pictures.
 While most websites that are in the top search for any type of ailment normally end up with the diagnosis of something unrelated and dramatic such as cancer, The Vein Company stays on topic.
 They even have a quiz to assess whether or not you might actually have a vein disease; through simple yes or no questions, it leads the quiz taker to a result that can help them to consultation if needed.